The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 18) Indulge In Delicious Fruits

 While our Brunei Food Guide covers national dishes, no Bruneian culinary experience would be complete without indulging in the many sweet, tropical fruits that the country has to offer.
-If there’s one fruit you must try during your visit, it’s durian, nicknamed “King of Fruits” for good reason.
+If there’s one fruit you must try during your visit, it would be the durian, nicknamed “King of Fruits” for good reason.
 A few other fruits to try are tarap, rambutan, kembayau, bambangan, langsat and kundong - all covered in this guide.
-Your best bet to find these fruits in one central location by visiting the Gadong Night Market.
-To read more about the fruits of Brunei, click here.
+Your best bet to find all or most of these fruits in one central location by visiting the Gadong Night Market.
+To read more about the various fruits of Brunei, click here.

 19) Malay Technology Museum